Capital IdeasTM

 Fed officials have clearly telegraphed their intention to tighten monetary policy.
 Investors should expect them to do so.

-Darrell R. Spence is an economist at Capital Group.
-He has 29 years of investment industry experience, all with Capital Group. investment industry experience, all with Capital Group.
-He holds a bachelor’s degree with honors in economics from Occidental College graduating cum laude.
+Darrell Spence covers the United States as an economist and has 31 years of investment industry experience (as of 12/31/2023).
+He holds a bachelor’s degree in economics from Occidental College.
 He also holds the Chartered Financial Analyst® designation and is a member of the National Association for Business Economics.
-Darrell is based in Los Angeles.

 Past results are not a guarantee of future results.
 The value of investments and income from them can go down as well as up and you may lose some or all of your initial investment.
 This information is not intended to provide investment, tax or other advice, or to be a solicitation to buy or sell any securities.